Mercaptamine (cysteamine) (as bitartrate)

 They may differ from the information contained in this leaflet.

-If you do not understand the instructions on the box/bottle, ask your doctor or pharmacist
+If you do not understand the instructions on the bottle, ask your doctor or pharmacist

 How much to take

 This dose will increase over a period of 4 to 6 weeks as directed by your doctor to

-Do not give Cystagon capsules to children under six years of age because
+Do not give the whole CYSTAGON capsule to children under six years of age because

-choke.
-For children under six years of age, the capsule may be opened and the contents sprinkled on
+swallow the capsules whole, the capsule may be opened and the contents sprinkled on

 When to take it

-Take Cystagon capsules the same time each day.
+Take your medicine at about the same time each day.

 How long to take it

-Continue taking Cystagon capsules for as long as your doctor tells you or your child to.
+Continue taking your medicine for as long as your doctor tells you.

-If you or your child forgets to take it
+If you forget to take it

 If you are not sure what to do, ask your doctor or pharmacist.

-If you or your child has trouble remembering to take Cystagon capsules, ask your pharmacist for some
+If you have trouble remembering to take your medicine, ask your pharmacist for some

-If you or your child take too much (overdose)
+If you take too much (overdose)

 Immediately telephone your doctor or the Poisons Information Centre (telephone 13

-think that you or your child or anyone else may have taken too many Cystagon capsules.
+think that you or anyone else may have taken too much CYSTAGON.
 Do this even if there

 are no signs of discomfort or poisoning.

 You may need urgent medical attention.

 Symptoms of an overdose may include vomiting, dehydration, feeling of tiredness, drowsiness,

-While you or your child are taking Cystagon capsules
+While you are taking CYSTAGON

 Things you or your child must do